iPhone 12 vs. Apple's major rivals: Galaxy S20, S20 FE, Pixel 5, OnePlus 8T

-The iPhone 12 lineup, Apple's 5G family of iPhones, has finally arrived.
-After a month-long delay due to coronavirus disruptions, the iPhone 12 hit the market alongside three siblings earlier this month via a virtual event.
+The iPhone 12 lineup, Apple's 5G family of iPhones, has finally arrived and you can preorder all four models now.
+After a month-long delay due to coronavirus disruptions, the iPhone 12 made its debut alongside three siblings last month via a virtual event.
 The $799 iPhone 12, together with the iPhone 12 Mini, iPhone 12 Pro, iPhone 12 Pro Max, features a revamped design reminiscent of the iPad Pro as well as a new ceramic-hardened display promising to be "tougher than any smartphone glass."
 (Here are the results of our iPhone 12 drop test.)

 For Apple, the iPhone 12 family marks the company's first crop of devices that can connect to 5G.
 But competition is notoriously stiff in the smartphone world, which means there are already plenty of high-powered 5G phones for you to select from including the Samsung Galaxy S20 and S20 FE, Google's Pixel 5, and OnePlus 8T.
 In general, what makes these five phones similar is their premium OLED panels and class-leading processors.
 The Pixel 5, which is powered by the older Snapdragon 765G chipset, is the exception.